ckan/ckan-docker/README.md

 To start the containers:

 	docker compose up

+This will start up the containers in the current window.
+By default the containers will log direct to this window with each container using a different.
+You could also use the -d "detach mode" option if you wished to use the current window for something else ie: `docker compose up -d`

 At the end of the container start sequence there should be 6 containers running